MaxIV-KitsControls/RAGui/README.md

     step 5: python RAGUI_env/RAGui.py

-For WINDOWS users:
+For WINDOWS (10+) users:

-To get RAGui running on your windows 10 computer the easiest way is to use the ubuntu version of wsl.
+To get RAGui running on your windows computer the easiest way is to use the ubuntu version of wsl.
 Wsl is a basically a contained linux vitrual OS officially supported by windows.
 You will also need an Xviewer, we recommend Xming

     Installing Xming:
         step 1: Google Xming, download and install the Xming X Server for windows step 2: Start XLaunch and just press the next button
+            NOTE: remember to launch your Xviewer everytime you want to run RAGui
             NOTE: On the fourth pannel (Finish configuration) you can save the configuration so its starts on startup (it is a very light application)

     Installing WSL Ubuntu: